Winnipeg named one of "Canada's Best Locations"

 The rankings pull investment and job creation data from April 2018 to March 2019; in that period, Winnipeg saw 2,000 new and projected jobs and $1.5 billion in corporate capital investment.

 Over the past five years, the city’s labour force grew by 6.1 per cent — nearly two points higher than the national average.
 Manitoba’s population growth estimates are forecast to grow at a rate of 15 per cent — second-best among all Canadian provinces, and trending toward the youngest.

 “Winnipeg is an attractive place to invest and grow your business and it comes as no surprise to us that we made the cut,” said Dayna Spiring, President & CEO of Economic Development Winnipeg.
 “Our unique combination of affordability, quality of life, diverse economy and supportive business community gives Winnipeg an advantage on the national and international stage.”

-Site Selection notes significant projects in Winnipeg, such as Canada Goose, Delta 9 Cannabis, Freightliner, Eautopia Biological Technology and True North Square, which Avison Young refers to as the most significant office building developed in Winnipeg in 30 years.
+Site Selection notes significant projects, such as Canada Goose, Delta 9 Cannabis, Freightliner, Eautopia Biological Technology and True North Square, which Avison Young refers to as the most significant office building developed in Winnipeg in 30 years.

-It highlights capacity-building initiatives like the National Research Council’s $60 million investment in a new manufacturing research facility within CentrePort Canada and the University of Manitoba’s $500 million capital campaign that includes the Smartpark innovation hub.
+It highlights capacity-building initiatives in the region, like the National Research Council’s $60 million investment in a new manufacturing research facility within CentrePort Canada, which spans the City of Winnipeg and Rural Municipality of Rosser, and the University of Manitoba’s $500 million capital campaign that includes the Smartpark innovation hub.